TheSos/allegrojs/README.md

 * It can help you calculate stuff using `RAD(), DEG(), distance(), dot(), distance2(), scale(), clamp(), scaleclamp(), lerp(), abs(), sgn(), angle(), andglediff()`
 * It can log stuff to console using `enable_debug(), log() and wipe_log()`
 * It can wait for everything to load using `ready()` and display a progress bag using `loading_bar()`

+### Where did allegro.js come from?

+*allegro.js* is a minimal javascript port of a really popular game programming library called Allegro 4 from the first decade of our century.
+Allegro 4 is a simple game programming library that abstracts a set of functions in C programming language to the developer allowing for simple and rapid creation of video games, without the need to program entity systems, classes and so on.
+Allegro 5 is the current Allegro version, but it differs greatly as to how the API works, thus alienating many hardcore Allegro users.
+This library aims to provide a simple wrapper for a subset of canvas operations making it look like good old Allegro.

 ### What are the differences between this and original Allegro?